mozilla/ai-guide/templates/content/ai-basics/index.md

 - Pros
   - **Improved Token Prediction Accuracy**: LLMs are trained on large amounts of human-readable data (e.g. written text, code, and audio) and rely on state-of-the-art techniques to determine patterns within those data.
 The size and pattern recognition techniques (e.g. Transformers) improve the accuracy of predictions over previous systems.
-  - **Efficiency**: With LLMs, tasks such as language translation and chatbots can be automated, freeing up time for humans to focus on more complex tasks.
+  - **Efficiency**: With LLMs, tasks such as language translation and chatbots can be automated, potentially freeing up time for humans to focus on more complex tasks.
   - **Language Generation**: LLMs can generate human-like language output, making them applicable for tasks such as content creation and copywriting.
 - Cons
   - **Computational Power Requirements**: Training an LLM requires significant computational power, which can be expensive and time-consuming.
-  - **Data Bias**: Because LLMs are trained on massive amounts of data, they can perpetuate biases that exist in the training data.
+  - **Reproducing problematic training data**: Because LLMs are trained on massive amounts of data, they can perpetuate biases and toxicity (like hate speech) that exist in the training data.
   - **Lack of Transparency**: The inner workings of an LLM can be difficult to understand, which makes it challenging to identify how it arrived at a particular decision or prediction.
   - **LLM hallucinations**: One of the most interesting and controversial aspects of LLMs is their ability to generate realistic language output that they have never been trained on.
 This phenomenon is known as LLM hallucination, and it has raised concerns about the potential misuse of these models.